crazyboycjr/apache-drill-tpch-experiments/README.md

 Apache Drill provides various Storage Plugin, such as HBase, Hive, MongoDB and Kafka etc.
 The Apache Drill already have a internal data storage structure, which may be redundant (I'm not sure) to what HBase and Hive do.
-So I decide to choose raw HDFS as the storage layer.
+To prevent the benchmark tests the overhead of HBase or Hive instead of Apache Drill itself, I decide to choose raw HDFS as the storage layer.

 For a minimized configuration, on a 5 nodes cluster, we do not need redundancy.
-So I only 1 zookeeper, 1 hadoop namenode, and 5 datanodes(each datanode per node in cluster).
+So I choose only 1 zookeeper, 1 hadoop namenode, and 5 datanodes(each datanode per node in cluster).

-FOr example, I run namenode on 192.168.0.51,
+For example, I run namenode on 192.168.0.51,
 ```
 ./run-hadoop-namenode.sh
 ```